-Figure 266 Advanced Application > LLDP > LLDP Configuration (Stacking mode)
+Figure 298 Advanced Application > LLDP > LLDP Configuration (Stacking Mode)

-Table 171 Advanced Application > LLDP > LLDP Configuration
+Table 174 Advanced Application > LLDP > LLDP Configuration

 LABEL DESCRIPTION Active Select to enable LLDP on the Switch.
 It is enabled by default.
 Transmit Interval Enter how many seconds the Switch waits before sending LLDP packets.
 Transmit Hold Enter the time-to-live (TTL) multiplier of LLDP frames.
 The device information on the neighboring devices ages out and is discarded when its corresponding TTL expires.
 The TTL value is to multiply the TTL multiplier by the LLDP packets transmitting interval.
 Transmit Delay Enter the delay (in seconds) between successive LLDPDU transmissions initiated by value or status changes in the Switch MIB.
 Reinitialize Delay Enter the number of seconds for LLDP to wait before initializing on a port.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.
-Slot (Stacking mode) This field appears only in stacking mode.
+SLOT This field appears only in stacking mode.
 Click the drop-down list to choose the slot number of the Switch in a stack.
-Port This displays the Switch's port number. means all ports (on the same Switch).
-In Stacking mode, the first number means Slot ID and the second is the port.
+Port This field displays the port number.
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last four ports of your Switch) cannot be configured.
+They are reserved for stacking only.

-Table 171 Advanced Application > LLDP > LLDP Configuration
+Table 174 Advanced Application > LLDP > LLDP Configuration

-LABEL DESCRIPTION Admin Status Select whether LLDP transmission and/or reception is allowed on this port.
+LABEL DESCRIPTION Settings in this row apply to all ports.
+Use this row only if you want to make some settings the same for all ports.
+Use this row first to set the common settings and then make adjustments on a port-by-port basis.
+Note: Changes in this row are copied to all the ports as soon as you make them.
+Admin Status Select whether LLDP transmission and/or reception is allowed on this port.
 Disable - not allowed Tx-Only - transmit only Rx-Only - receive only Tx-Rx - transmit and receive Notification Select whether LLDP notification is enabled on this port.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.

-35.6.1 LLDP Configuration Basic TLV Setting
+37.6.1 LLDP Configuration Basic TLV Setting